expo/expo/docs/versions/unversioned/sdk/location.md

 ### `Expo.Location.geocodeAsync(address)`

-Geocode an address string to latitiude-longitude location. _Notice_: Geocoding is resource consuming and has to be used reasonably.
+Geocode an address string to latitiude-longitude location.

+> **Note**: Geocoding is resource consuming and has to be used reasonably.
 Creating too many requests at a time can result in an error so they have to be managed properly.
+>
+> On Android, you must request a location permission (`Expo.Permissions.LOCATION`) from the user before geocoding can be used.

 #### Arguments